y-shashank/expose_sidekiq_retry_count/README.md

 Now each job will be able to access its `current_retry_count` (integer) and `this_job_is_superfetched` (boolean) property

 The ability to accurately track the `superfetched` property of a particular will allow us to reduce/remove extra redis locks from application logic
+It will automatically log these value inside Newrelic (if defined? ::NewRelic::Agent) for every transactions which are processed the service where this is intalled

 ## Installation